 To support the university’s focus on sustainable design and to ensure a comfortable learning environment, environmental sustainability was built into the design for the SUTD academic campus, particularly through passive building design.
 Building geometries carve a wind corridor for ideal wind flow through the outdoor gathering spaces such as internal courtyards.
 Tree shaded walkways also serve as the external circulation route around SUTD to encourage a walkable, low carbon campus.
 Landscape design, with low water consuming native landscape species, weave through the external areas into the building fabric through pockets of planters along corridors and on the sky gardens and green roofs, reducing the urban heat island effect in the overall campus.
 Building orientation, inter-block shading as well as shading by corridors kept the building space cooling energy requirements low, while solar analysis and daylighting simulation tools were employed to achieve the ideal balance between daylighting qualities and shade to minimise heat gain from the windows.
 These translated into the design for effective shading devices and glass performance.

-DP Architects is the architect of many educational institutions in Singapore, including the multiple-award winning Republic Polytechnic, Institute of Technical Education College West and National University of Singapore’s University Town.
+DP Architects is the architect of many educational institutions in Singapore, including the Institute of Technical Education College West and National University of Singapore’s University Town.

 Client Singapore University of Technology and Design